Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which two of the following answers are not correct about the Product Owner accountability (role = outdated term)?
+### Which two of the following answers are not correct about the Product Owner accountability?

 - [x] The Product Owner decides which developer does what.
 - [x] The Product Owner has to participate in the Daily Scrum.